Vexed01/Vex-Cogs/README.md

 ### Contact & Support

 I can be found in the [main Red server](https://discord.gg/red) or if you want support for a cog the [Cog Support server](https://discord.gg/GD43Nb9H86) in #support_vex-cogs is the best place.
-I'm Vexed#0714.
+I'm @vexingvexed.

 ### Contributing